Approval Process Configuration Definitions

 1. Approval System Settings

-These settings determine how the system evaluates the monetary value of a transaction, to select an approval chain.
+These settings determine how the system evaluates the monetary value of a requisition to select an approval chain.

-• Header Level: The total amount of the entire transaction, is used to find the appropriate approver in a chain.
+• Header Level: The total amount of the entire requisition, is used to find the appropriate approver in a chain.

 • Line Level (GL Code Routing only): Each individual line item is routed and approved/declined separately.
 Approved lines generate a PO, while declined lines do not.